MeteoSwiss/opendata-forecast-data/README.md

 The vertical grid is a height based coordinate system that follows the terrain.
 It is divided into multiple layers.
 The closer the layer is to the surface, the narrower the layers are, as one can see in the picture below.
-Note that the so-called *half levels* correspond to the horizontal grid points, while the *full levels* describe an avarges value over the whole vertical layer.
-In total there exists 80 discrete half levels.
+Note that the so-called *half levels* correspond to the horizontal grid points, while the *full levels* describe an avarages value over the whole vertical layer.
+In total there exists 81 discrete half levels.

 <div align=center>
 <img src="Images/VerticalLayers.png" width="550"/>